ncats/translator-workflows/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

 *5. CDWH data are structured using the i2b2 data model, and certain variables are lost or transformed when EPIC EMR data are pulled into i2b2, for example:*

-....*a. location variable (outpatient, inpatient, ED) treats ED visits as inpatient visits if a patient first admits to the ED and is later transferred to the inpatient ward;* and
+....*a. location variable (outpatient, inpatient, ED) treats ED visits as inpatient visits if a patient first admits to the ED and is later transferred to the inpatient ward;* and..

-....*b. parental_smoking_status variable has been dropped.*
+....*b. parental_smoking_status variable has been dropped.*..

 *Access to the fully identified patient dataset requries CITI Training and an IRB-approved protocol.*